openharmony/arkcompiler_runtime_core/docs/bc_verification/cflow_checks.md

        <----/
 ```

-Mis-jump or improper termination of cflow at the end of the method body is prohibited.
+Mis-jumps, or improper termination of cflow at the end of the body are prohibited.

 ```
 =========